cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 agent.run("Calculate the square root of 256.")
 ```

-For more information on what parameters this agent has please look [here](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents#smolagents.CodeAgent)
+For more information on what parameters this agent has please look [here](https://huggingface.co/docs/smolagents/v1.6.0/en/reference/agents#smolagents.CodeAgent).

 ### ToolCallingAgent
 This agent writes and suggests JSON-based tool calls instead of executing code directly.
-(If this agent type doesn't work, try using CodeAgent)
+If this agent type doesn't work, try using CodeAgent.

 **Example:**
 ```